LINEAGE 1 -- see also the "DNA Results" link on the home page.

 David Sr.’s line is apparently represented by three project members, although one hasn’t posted an ancestry except to state he is descended from “David Rankin b.
 1691 in Londonderry” (presumably the same man as the David Rankin who died in 1768 in Frederick Co., VA).
-Further testing would be helpful to confirm this line.

 David Jr. married Hannah Province or Provence, probably in Frederick County.
 Their line is represented by two Rankin project participants.
 David Jr. moved from Frederick to Washington Co., PA and then to Harrison Co., KY, where he died.
 David Jr.’s brother William also moved to Washington County and died there in 1799.
 William left a large family, although no known descendants have tested and joined the Rankin project.
 Some of Hugh’s line probably moved to Kentucky and then to Ohio.
-Rankin project administrators are also seeking descendants of William and/or Hugh who might be willing to YDNA test.
+Rankin project administrators are seeking descendants of William and/or Hugh who might be willing to YDNA test.